PDillis/pdillis.github.io/_posts/2018-04-23-PythonChatbot0.markdown

 >>> send_message("wtf")
 ```

+### On the Origin of Conversation

 At this point, any normal human being would end the conversation, and rightly so.
 While the [Echo Effect](http://journals.sagepub.com/doi/abs/10.1177/0261927X13506906) might have shown some promise, the extreme case we are dealing with now of repeating back everything is detrimental at best; the bot can pretend to be another user only so far.

-This version of `ELIZA` lacks everything by which we judge a conversation with another human, perhaps even moreso a machine, as being meaningful or memorable, even less having the personality that Weizenbaum's secretary described that the original ELIZA had.
+The current version of `ELIZA` lacks everything by which we judge a conversation with another human, perhaps even moreso a machine, as being meaningful or memorable, even less having the personality that Weizenbaum's secretary described that the original ELIZA had.
 Personality is essential to any chatbot, indeed to any human!
 This is subconciously expected by the user: if it does not meet our expectations, then we shy away from it (like I used to do), and this is why I particularly despise call centers and the scripts that they demand their customer representatives/salesmen to not deviate from.

 <div class="polaroid">
 	<img src="https://images.pexels.com/photos/41280/agent-business-call-center-41280.jpeg" alt="Your worst nightmare" width="324" height="487" class = "center">